Ljubomir Fejsa: Benfica

 On 23 August 2013, Fejsa signed a five-year contract with Benfica for a reported fee of €4.5 million.

 Fejsa made his debut on 19 September 2013 in a Champions League match against Anderlecht.
 He appear sporadically in the first half of the season, but with Nemanja Matić's transfer to Chelsea, he became the sole option to the position, appearing far more regularly, until an injury in early April 2014 sidelined him for the next months.

 On 2 February 2015, Benfica registered Fejsa at the LPFP, enabling him to play the rest of the season.
 He returned to competition, debuting for the reserve team in Segunda Liga on 11 March.
 A month later, he returned to Benfica's first-team, as a substitute, and scored the fifth goal of the match against Académica (5–1) in Primeira Liga.

 On 29 January 2020, he was loaned out to Spanish La Liga side Alavés until the end of the season.

 Al-Ahli

 Fejsa left Benfica on 24 September 2020, signing with Saudi Arabian club Al-Ahli for two seasons.

+Return to Partizan and retirement

+Fejsa returned to Partizan in January 2022.
+He left Partizan after his contract expired at the end of the 2022–23 season.

+He officially announced his retirement on 9 October 2024.

 International career

 Fejsa made his senior debut for the Serbia national team under the guidance of head coach Javier Clemente with a substitute appearance during the rescheduled UEFA Euro 2008 qualifier at home against Kazakhstan on 24 November 2007.
 He also made substitute appearances against Northern Ireland, Faroe Islands and Italy in the UEFA Euro 2012 qualifying.
+He earned a total of 25 caps (no goals scored) and his final international was a June 2019 European Championship qualification match away against Ukraine.